mantues/Akari_ros2_humble/README_EN.md

 ```
 python3 py_m5serial/src/py_m5server.py
 ```
-Changes the color of M5stack screen according to the py_m5client's request.
+Changes a screen of M5stack according to the py_m5client's request.
-If the request is for a color that includes random, True is sent as the result.
+If screen is changed, True is sent as the result.
-If the request is for a reset, send False.